E-backtesting: Choosing the betting process

 The GREM method is asymptotically optimal for the practical cases when either the GREE or the GREL method is optimal (see Theorem \ref{th:opt}).
-Other ways of averaging than using equal weights is possible, if the tester has side information on which method likely works better. \end{enumerate}
+Other ways of averaging than using equal weights is possible, if the tester has side information on which method likely works better.

+Our construction of the e-processes is based on the same idea that underlines the GRAPA method introduced in \citet[Section B.2]{WaudbySmithRamdas2020}.
+Two main differences are that we build e-variables from backtest e-statistics and we use risk forecasts as input variables for the betting strategy.
+Constructing a betting process depending on predictions has previously been explored by \citet{HenziZiegel2021}.

-In all simulation and empirical results, we use the monotone backtest e-statistics $e=e_p^Q$ for $\VaR_p$ and $e=e_p^\ES$ for $(\ES_p,\VaR_p)$, and thse choices are justified by results in Section \ref{sec:techresults}, which we briefly explain below.
+In all simulation and empirical results, we use the monotone backtest e-statistics $e=e_p^Q$ for $\VaR_p$ and $e=e_p^\ES$ for $(\ES_p,\VaR_p)$.
+These choices are justified by results in Section \ref{sec:techresults}, which we briefly explain below.

-\begin{remark} Usually, growth-rate optimality (GRO) refers to optimality among the set of \emph{all} e-variables for the null $r \ge \rho(L_t|\mathcal{F}_{t-1})$, $z = \phi(L_t |\mathcal{F}_{t-1})$, conditional on $\mathcal F_{t-1}$. \emph{A priori}, GRO as defined at \eqref{eq:GROW1} it is just a restricted GRO, that is, GRO amongst the subset of e-variables of the form $1-\lambda+\lambda e\left(L_t, r, z\right)$.
-However, for the important examples of the mean, the variance, and VaR, Propositions \ref{prop:unimean} and \ref{prop:variance} and Theorem \ref{prop:uniquantile} show that all e-variables for the corresponding hypotheses are dominated by an e-variable of the form $1-\lambda+\lambda e\left(L_t, r, z\right)$ where $e$ is chosen as in Examples \ref{ex:1}, \ref{ex:2}, \ref{ex:5}, respectively.
-Therefore, in these cases, the seemingly restrictied GRO is actually the usual unrestricted GRO, which implies essentially that the presented approach cannot be improved without imposing specific model assumptions.
-The case of ES is slightly more subtle.
-Choosing $e=e_p^\ES$ (defined in Theorem \ref{th:ep}), Theorem \ref{th:es} shows that we obtain GRO amongst all e-variables that are derived from backtest e-statistics and are increasing in the loss $L_t$.
-The main reason for this restriction is that also all point e-statistics for VaR yield e-variables for the null under consideration.
-Naturally, we do not want to consider e-variables that are agnostic about ES. \end{remark}
+\begin{remark} Usually, growth-rate optimality (GRO) refers to the optimality among the set of \emph{all} e-variables for the null $r \ge \rho(L_t|\mathcal{F}_{t-1})$, $z = \phi(L_t |\mathcal{F}_{t-1})$, conditional on $\mathcal F_{t-1}$. \emph{A priori}, GRO as defined at \eqref{eq:GROW1} is just a restricted GRO, that is, GRO amongst the subset of e-variables of the form $1-\lambda+\lambda e\left(L_t, r, z\right)$.
+However, as we will see from results in Section \ref{sec:techresults}, for the important examples of the mean, the variance, and VaR, the seemingly restricted GRO is actually the usual unrestricted GRO, which implies essentially that the presented approach cannot be improved without imposing specific model assumptions.
+The same holds true for the case of ES under an additional assumption. \end{remark}

-An alternative and simple way to get an approximate for \eqref{eq:GREE} and \eqref{eq:GREL} is to use a Taylor expansion $\log(1+y)\approx y-y^2/2$ at $y=0$ and the first-order condition.
+A simple way to get an approximation of \eqref{eq:GREE} and \eqref{eq:GREL} is to use a Taylor expansion $\log(1+y)\approx y-y^2/2$ at $y=0$ and the first-order condition.
 This leads to

 for the GREL method \eqref{eq:GREL}, where $a \vee b$ represents the maximum of $a,b$ and $a \wedge b $ represents the minimum.
 We replace $(r,z)$ in \eqref{eq:GREE_em} by $(r_s,z_s)$ for the GREE method \eqref{eq:GREE}.
 The special cases of \eqref{eq:GREE_em} for VaR and ES are given in Section \ref{app:vares}.